cse-sim/cse/doc/src/records/dhwsys.md

 **wsElecMtr=*mtrName***

-Name of METER object, if any, by which DHWSYS\* electrical energy use is recorded (under end use DHW).
+Name of METER object, if any, to which DHWSYS\* electrical energy use is recorded (under end use DHW).
 In addition, wsElecMtr provides the default whElectMtr selection for all DHWHEATERs and DHWPUMPs in this DHWSYS.

   **Units**   **Legal Range**     **Default**      **Required**   **Variability**
   ----------- ------------------- ---------------- -------------- -----------------